It is no wonder why we love to live in or visit places, such as Palm Springs and South Florida, during the winter.

 SHOULD YOU HAVE A SURVIVAL KIT?
 There will be times when you will feel as you are the only person on the highway during a snow storm.
 It is suggested to have such a kit available when you are stranded in a remote area where you are miles from a gas station, restaurant, auto shop, and so forth.
 It is also helpful when you know that your cell phone is low on charge or that the nearest place to have your vehicle serviced is extremely far away.

 A winter survival kit may include all of these items: a shovel, windshield scraper and small broom, flashlight with extra batteries, battery powered radio, water, snack food including energy bars, raisins and mini candy bars, matches and small candles, extra hats, socks and mittens, first aid kit with pocket knife, necessary medications, blankets or sleeping bag, tow chain or rope, road salt, sand, or cat litter for traction, booster cables, emergency flares and reflectors, fluorescent distress flag and whistle to attract attention, and a cell phone adapter to plug into a lighter.
+If you’re not confident in creating your own kit, look into the various pre-made emergency kits available at 72hours, who will professionally pack the necessities you need during terrifying snowstorms in your vehicle.

 When you do make a kit, make sure that it fits in your trunk, or in the passenger compartment if it does not fit with the trunk lid closed.